 - Not verifying your website.
-This will connect your website with Pinterest and they will track pin action from you site.
+This will connect your website with Pinterest and they will track pin action from you site — if someone pins something from your website.
 However, if you’re a franchise or MLM, you may not be able to because you need your own domain.
-Being in a sub-domain or sub-directory won’t work.
+Being in a sub-domain or sub-directory may not work.
 In that case, you can’t get the analytics from your website.

 - Not checking analytics monthly.
 Pinterest tells you which pins got the most engagement, as well as, what else interests your followers.
 Moreover, this is valuable information as it helps you plan what you’re going to share in the future.